-2.9.3.
-Probabilistic sensitivity analysis
+2.9.3 Probabilistic sensitivity analysis

-Probabilistic sensitivity analysis (PSA) is the preferred approach for exploring uncertainty arising from parameter imprecision (e.g. uncertainty around the true mean values of cost and efficacy inputs) in decision-analytic modelling.
+Probabilistic sensitivity analysis (PSA) is the preferred approach for exploring uncertainty arising from parameter imprecision (such as uncertainty around the true mean values of cost and efficacy inputs) in decision-analytic modelling.
 With this approach, probability distributions are applied using specified plausible ranges for the key parameters rather than the use of varied point estimates for each parameter.
 Samples are then drawn at random from these distributions through a large number of simulations, as in the Monte Carlo simulation method.
 This enables the uncertainty associated with all parameters to be simultaneously reflected in the results of the model.

 In addition to reporting the number of Monte Carlo iterations, the range of values for each parameter as well as the distribution range used should be reported and justified.
+Justification should be provided for the choice of number of simulations along with evidence of convergence on a stable estimate for the outcome of interest.
 The amount that each parameter contributes to decision uncertainty should be quantified.
-Although computationally challenging, PSA produces a more realistic assessment of parameter uncertainty that the more simplistic deterministic analyses methods.(28)
+Although computationally challenging, PSA produces a more realistic assessment of parameter uncertainty than the more simplistic deterministic analyses methods.(25)

-2.10.
-Reporting
+2.10 Reporting

-A well structured report should be provided with information provided on each of the elements outlined in the guidelines.
-Input parameters and results should be presented both in their disaggregated and aggregated forms with both incremental and total budget impact reported for each year of the timeframe.
-A fully executable budget impact model should be submitted to enable (confidential) third party validation of the results.
+A well-structured report should provide information on each of the elements outlined in the guidelines.
+Input parameters and results should be presented both in their disaggregated and aggregated forms, with both incremental and total budget impact reported for each year of the time frame.
+A fully executable budget impact model should be submitted to enable (confidential) third-party validation of the results.

-2.10.1.
-General remarks
+2.10.1 General remarks

-The purpose of HTA is to inform decision making about new and existing technologies.
-Implicit then is the requirement that a HTA should address the needs of those charged with making decisions.
-Within this context, BIA should be transparent, accessible and explicitly state and justify any assumptions that have been made.
+The purpose of HTA is to inform decision-making about new and existing technologies.
+It is important that HTAs address the needs of decision-makers.
+Therefore, BIA should be transparent, accessible and explicitly state and justify any assumptions that have been made.
 Input parameters and results should be presented annually in their disaggregated and aggregated forms.
-All input parameters should be consistent with those used in the economic analysis, if conducted.
+All input parameters should be consistent with those used in the economic evaluation, if conducted.
 Estimated annual resource use should be reported in terms of natural units as well as the financial costs.
 The limitations of the report should be explicitly noted.